 Found out my friend Ryan passed away last year.
 We met at the Canoga Park Art Walk a few years back…I typed him a poem, he showed me his drawings.
 Young guy.
 Potential.
 We stayed in touch, hanging out and talking, reflecting.
 The last time we talked, he told me Read more…

-This poem is an excerpt from Andrew Treneer Pitman’s Technoautobiography, an online literary piece published by Harlot.
 Technoautobiography is a piece which travels through intellectual abstraction, personal narrative, and philosophical quotes by way of a simple college essay format and an editor’s touch of red blue ink.
 You come away from his Technoautobiography relating to the repetitive desire to “put words on paper,” whether that is through the means of a computer, a fountain pen, or–in this particular case–a typewriter.

 We made it to 2015!
 Today has been beautiful.
 I’m thankful for the sun.
 Here’s a poem that I wrote five years ago: “Take.”
 I’ve been rewriting it ever since.
 Sharing “Take” comes at a fitting time.
 As 2014 transitioned into 2015, I woke from several visceral dreams and nightmares.
 The Read more…

-Natalie, the woman who asked for the poem, wanted something focused on Japan, lost love, new love, and nostalgia–all tied in with blossoming sakura.
-You can read the original post here.
+Natalie, the woman who created the poetry prompt, asked for something focused on Japan, lost love, new love, and nostalgia–all tied in with blossoming sakura.

 The Reef was full of passionate foodies and crafty vendors; what an inspiring mix of people to collide into.
 Every isle you meandered down beckoned you with some sensually stimulating substance.
 Scented spices, meats and cheeses–even goats!
 They nibbled you softly when you went over to say hello.